- Optimizely X Web Experimentation

 - meet virtually any condition that you set

-Visitors who don't meet the audience conditions that you set won't be eligible to be included in the experiment.
-Instead, they will see your original page and won't be included in the count of unique visitors on the Results page.
+Visitors who don't meet your audience conditions won't be included in the experiment.
+Instead, they will see your original page.
+They also won't be included in the experiment's count of unique visitors on the Results page.

 We have a separate article with use cases and ideas for audiences, and more detail on each Audience condition that you can use in your experiments.